Russian-NLP/Reading-Racial-Discrimination-in-Slavic-Studies-Scholarship/README.md

 ## 0. Preliminary Approaches: Corpus Building and Methodology

+### Hatebase

+Our initial experiments worked from terms contained in hatebase.
+Using the [HateBase](https://github.com/hatebase/Hatebase-API-Docs), we dowloaded all of the terms in the database and created a single csv file (in the repository above).

 ### JSTOR Research for Data

 The vast majority of our data comes from JSTOR Data for Research, which is now known as [Constellate](https://constellate.org/browse/jstor-subjects).
 We used the JSTOR area studies filters to select texts from three distinct disciplines: